-With another presidential election right around the corner, social studies teachers will no doubt want to brainstorm ways to engage students in the process.
+With another presidential election just weeks away, social studies teachers will no doubt want to brainstorm ways to engage students in the process.
 From mock elections to research projects on key issues, there are a lot of great ways to not only get students to pay attention to who’s leading in the polls but also to really understand the implications of the policy ideas put forth by the candidates: Republican candidate President Donald Trump, and Democratic candidate and former Vice President Joe Biden.

 We have also seen great change in the last two decades in the roles of the traditional and social media in the election process, and students should understand how these factors impact their perceptions of candidates.

 Below is a list of ways that some of my colleagues and I have tried to stir student passion for our election process over the years.
 With a bit of planning, you can use different election education resources to increase student awareness and create a great sense of collective involvement in 2020.